Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Sealed classes allow the declaration of types that can be defined as subtypes in each class.

 In this example, we have declared an abstract class called Person.
-We also specified that the only classes that can extend it are Employee and Manager.
-Extending a sealed class is done the same way as in Java today using the extends keyword:
+We have also specified that the only classes that can extend it are Employee and Manager.
+Extending a sealed class is done in the same way as in Java today, using the extends keyword:

 Code - Sealed class extension in Java SE 15